How to Create Content for Lead Generation (Gated vs Ungated)

 BOFU (Bottom of the Funnel)

 The BOFU stage is where the magic (should) happen.
-At this point the prospect is “hooked”, you’ve been establishing your authority, it’s time to close the deal.
+At this point, the prospect is “hooked;” you’ve been establishing your authority, and it’s time to close the deal.
 You need to be that expert opinion and solution they have been looking for and validate their choice to get this far.
 This stage is also a place to bring back and retain current and previous customers.
 BOFU content is primarily:

 • Targeted webinars